SHANE HERRINGTON

 Knowledge and practices passed to Shane by his family, community and Elders now form part of his Wolgalu Footprints demonstrations and teachings.
 Shane is dedicated and passionate about preserving and protecting Aboriginal Culture and passing on knowledge through hands-on learning and practical experiences.

 Shane is highly regarded in the fields of cultural learning, regularly collaborating with the Australian National University and the University of Wollongong, and many other institutions.
-He is a sought after consultant and speaker, and a key partner and advisor on Murrudha: Sovereign Walks.

 In 2024, Shane received the Ray Kelly Award for collaborating with communities to empower them in protecting cultural heritage.